Get

 4. Provide Enough Exercise and Mental Stimulation

-Since Beagles are highly intelligent hunting dogs, they have certain exercise requirements that other breeds do not.
+Since Beagles are highly intelligent hunting dogs, they have higher exercise and enrichment needs compared to many companion breeds.
 Keeping your dog both mentally and physically stimulated is not only great for their overall health but is also beneficial in reducing unwanted behaviors.

 Try going for a walk each day or setting aside time for outdoor play.
-If you need to stay indoors, invest in some puzzle toys or other forms of entertainment to keep them active and entertained.
+If you need to stay indoors, invest in some puzzle toys or other forms of entertainment to keep them active and engaged.
+Incorporating scent-based activities, such as sniff walks or simple nose work games, can be especially beneficial for Beagles.

 5. Ignore the Howling

-If your Beagle howls to capture your attention, you should ignore the howling to show them that this behavior does not lead to their desired outcome.
+If your Beagle howls to capture your attention, you should ignore the howling when it is clearly attention-seeking and not related to distress, fear, or medical issues, to show them that this behavior does not lead to their desired outcome.
 This can be difficult, especially when you want to shower your dog with the love that they are so desperately seeking, but it’s a necessary step in resolving this issue.

 This discourages them from the behavior since the immediate positive reward is not there.
 Withdraw your attention from them entirely, and either leave the room or look away.
 Only give them the desired attention when they are not actively howling at you.
-Beagles are stubborn, so remember that consistency and patience are the key to success.
+Beagles are independent and scent-driven, so remember that consistency and patience are the key to success.

 beagle dog barking